Tuesday, April 24, 2018

 · bad self-confidence

-Self-confidence in this wrong sense is not the same as saying we are confident/believe in and are thankful for the gifts God has given us (to "self").
-Being confident in ourselves in the right way is good and necessary.
-It is based in the reality that we recognize all we are and have are gifts (i.e. not created or sustained by us/self).
-There is a wrong kind of "self-confidence" but in this instance, our confidence is ultimately in God, because we recognize all we have and are comes from him i.e. everything is a gift from God himself, the source of all things.
-This kind of confidence is the fruit of humility; the belief we are who and what we are because these were given to us.
+There is a wrong kind of "self-confidence" but in this instance, our confidence is ultimately in God, because we recognize all we have and are comes from him i.e. everything is a gift from God himself, the source of everything.
+This kind of confidence is the fruit of humility; the belief that we are who and what we are because these were given to us.
 The opposite of arrogance.

 But it is confidence in what we have; confidence in the abilities, strengths, and gifts God has given.
-In this sense, it is "self-confidence" or maybe more correctly confidence in the self God has made.
+In this sense, it is "self-confidence" or maybe more correctly stated as the confidence in the self God has made.

 It is ok to believe in the person God has made you to be.
 In fact, if you don't you won't use all he's given you to accomplish what he gave it for i.e. his glory and our joy.